-The proposed energy performance reporting policy affects buildings that include at least 20,000 square feet of commercial space.
+The proposed energy performance reporting policy affects commercial buildings that are at least 20,000 square feet.
 Commercial uses include offices, retail space, grocery stores, hotels, sports facilities, government, higher education, and health care facilities.
 Commercial uses do not include residential, places of worship, industrial, warehouses, and primary and secondary schools.

 April 22, 2016 is the initial due date for commercial buildings 50,000 square feet and larger to submit annual energy performance information for the 2015 calendar year.
 For commercial buildings from 20,000 to 50,000 square feet, April 22, 2017 is the initial due date to submit energy performance information for the 2016 calendar year.
 Reports on energy use during the previous calendar year will be due each April 22 thereafter.